YOUR GUIDE TO

 Advantages of an Apartment

 Urban Convenience: Living in an inner city setting often places you right in the heart of action—close to cafes, restaurants, and public transport.
+Obviously this is true for a property in the inner city, including retirement villages.

 Costs Involved